chrisbyrneham/S20-Life-Extender/README.md

 The switches are normally controlled by the Wiwo app which still works but, when the switches are powered on they can't get access to the server to do a time update so they default to 1 Jan 1900.

-In order to use this sketch you must set some parameters.
+In order to use this sketch with a blank ESP8266 you must know how to use the Arduino IDE and be able to use the board manager, add extra libraries etc.

+When the sketch is running on the ESP8266 you must set some parameters.

 When the sketch starts it tries to load previous parameters from EEPROM.
+Then it listens to the serial monitor for a while.
+Then it listens on a web page on a temporary access point for a while.
+Then it uses hard coded values if present.

 There are four ways of setting the necessary SSID, Password, and Timezone offset parameters;

 1) Hard code them.
 2) Enter by using the arduino IDE serial monitor.
 3) Enter by using a standalone access point TEMPSSID ( no password ) on a web server on http://192.168.1.100
 4) I can supply ESP8266s programmed and ready to go for £10.00 plus postage.
+Hard coding values if required.

 1) Hard code them.